The "100W Amplifier" - fixed bias

 Serial numbers c.
 430 - 724

-In March 1965, Burndept Electronics in Erith, already busy producing AC30s and AC50s for Vox, began making the cathode biased AC80/100, taking up the baton, after a brief hiatus in early 1965 when few amps were made, from Westrex in West London.
+In March 1965, the Vox Works / Burndept Electronics factory in Erith, already busy producing AC30s and AC50s for Vox, began making the cathode biased AC80/100, taking up the baton, after a brief hiatus in early 1965 when few amps were made, from Westrex in West London.

-Some 130 AC80/100s rolled off the line at the Burndept factory, the last probably emerging in late May / early June '65.
+Some 130 AC80/100s rolled off the line at Erith, the last probably emerging in late May / early June '65.

-Above, views of the Burndept factory.
+Above, views of the Works.
 For further info, see this page.

-Demand from the USA was the thing that drove production at Burndept forward; and a good proportion of the amps produced were destined for export.
+Demand from the USA was the thing that drove production at the Vox / Burndept Works forward; and a good proportion of the amps produced were destined for export.
 More on this page.

 What seems to have brought the fixed bias "100W Amplifier" into being was, on the one hand, a continuing process of design and development, and on the other, the feeling that the cathode bias AC80/100 was running too close to its limits in terms of heat generated and stresses placed on vital components.